 How serious are poison exposures?

 Many poison exposures can be safely observed at home, without an ER visit.
-Overall, 66.6% of poison exposures were observed without medical intervention in 2016.
+Overall, 65.5% of poison exposures were observed without medical intervention in 2017.
 For poison exposures occurring in children younger than 6 years, 85.1% were only observed at home (without going to an ER or seeing a physician).
-In contrast, only 47.1% of adults were managed at the exposure site without medical intervention.
+In contrast, only 45.9% of adult cases were managed at the exposure site without medical intervention.

 These nontoxic or minimally toxic poison exposures that can be safely observed at home are the cases that will most likely be amenable to triage by webPOISONCONTROL®.